 Optimizing distributions from accounts can improve outcomes in two situations.
 The first issue is how to spend down a portfolio in retirement when the portfolio is comprised of Traditional IRA-type assets with little to no basis, Roth IRA-type assets, and assets in a taxable account.
 The second situation is when an individual is inheriting an IRA and needs to determine under what method to take the RMDs (Required Minimum Distributions).
 For simplicity throughout, “IRA” means any accounts with Traditional IRA-type tax treatment, “Roth” indicates accounts with tax-free withdrawals, and “Taxable” means, well, taxable accounts.

-Optimal Spending Order for Accounts with Different Tax Treatments
+Optimal Spending Order for Accounts

 What spending order is optimal for a retiree who is older than 59½ having three types of accounts: a taxable account, a Roth IRA, and a traditional IRA with no basis?

 - Taxable (preserves tax deferral in the other accounts)

 - IRA (no RMDs on the Roth, so this reduces future RMDs by taking the funds now)

 In other words, the taxable account should be exhausted before drawing down the IRA which in turn should be exhausted before drawing upon the Roth.
 There are exceptions to the default order however:

 - To the extent the assets in the taxable account have a low basis and/or the owner’s life expectancy is short, it may be prudent to leave the assets untouched for a step-up in basis rather than sell them to live on.

 - After the taxable account is exhausted, if the tax bracket is abnormally high it may make sense to spend Roth funds ahead of IRA funds (or find some other way to get to next year and a more normal tax bracket such as tapping a HELOC temporarily).